-- 3. Provide 2-3 examples of changes made by your agency to improve service delivery to enhance the impact for individuals, families, and communities with low-incomes based on an in-depth analysis of performance data.
-(CSBG Act Section 676(b)(12)) - 1) After analyzing enrollment data over time, CSB noticed that parents were not choosing the home visitation model for the preschool-aged children.
-The infant-toddler home visiting program was thriving but parents of preschoolers were requesting center-based programming so we discontinued our home-based program for preschoolers and opened up several classrooms. - 2) After analyzing some subcontractor expenditures and having trouble getting approval for payment by the auditors, CSB changed the way we develop services plans so that the auditor was pleased and the subcontractor could fully spend the contract without undergoing a lengthy contract amendment. - 3) After analyzing the attendance and type of attendee at public hearings over years, CSB decided to bring the public hearing to the low-income individuals where they were congregated (ex.
-Free lunch program and community group meeting) instead of inviting them to come to us at a library or other public place.
-This was highly successful.
+Provide 2-3 examples of changes made by your agency to improve service delivery to enhance the impact for individuals, families, and communities with low-incomes based on an in-depth analysis of performance data.
+(CSBG Act Section 676(b)(12))

-Appendix A
+- After analyzing enrollment data over time, CSB noticed that parents were not choosing the home visitation model for the preschool-aged children.
+The infant-toddler home visiting program was thriving but parents of preschoolers were requesting center-based programming so we discontinued our home-based program for preschoolers and opened up several classrooms. - 2) After analyzing some subcontractor expenditures and having trouble getting approval for payment by the auditors, CSB changed the way we develop services plans so that the auditor was pleased and the subcontractor could fully spend the contract without undergoing a lengthy contract amendment. - 3) After analyzing the attendance and type of attendee at public hearings over-in years passed, CSB-the EOC Outreach Subcommittee recommended that we partner with our subcontractors to -relocate CSBG public hearings to -our-services sites, where decided to bring the public hearing to the low-income individuals where they were congregated, came for hot nutritious meals and services (ex.
+Free lunch program and community group meeting) instead of inviting them torather than holding stand-alone meetings come to us at a library or other public place.
+We also brought snacks, backpacks and blankets that low-income participants could take with them.
+This outreach method was highly successful and much appreciated by both low-income participantsclients and providers alike.

-Organizational Standards
+Appendix A Organizational Standards